Flight Chaos Across Middle East: Major Airlines Suspend And Reroute Services Amid Iran–Israel Tensions

 Outlook for Global Aviation

 While many airlines continue operating with modified routes, further adjustments remain possible depending on security developments between Israel and Iran.
+Aviation authorities are monitoring conditions continuously.
+Additional flight suspensions or expanded airspace restrictions could occur if the situation escalates.

 For now, global air traffic remains active but operating under heightened caution, with airlines prioritizing safety and flexibility in an evolving geopolitical environment.